isaacnovaes/notes/angular.md

 - Make sure that your component implement `T`
 - Then create the function defined from `T`
-  - This function will be called when the user trys to leave the route
+  - This function will be called when the user tries to leave the route

 ```ts
 canDeactivate(): Observable<CanActivateReturnUnit> | Promise<CanActivateReturnUnit> | CanActivateReturnUnit {